kubeovn/docs/docs/advance/security-group.en.md

 # SecurityGroup Usage

-Kube-OVN has supported the configuration of security-groups, and the CRD used to configure security-groups is SecurityGroup.
+Kube-OVN has support for the configuration of security-groups through the SecurityGroup CRD.

+Kube-OVN also supports **port security** to prevent MAC and IP spoofing by allowing only L2/L3 source addresses matching the ones allocated by the IPAM.

 ## SecurityGroup Example